DrKain/scrape-youtube/README.md

 Please see [this](https://github.com/DrKain/scrape-youtube/wiki/Extra-Info) example in the wiki to see how.

 ## Subscriber count

 As mentioned in issue [#57](https://github.com/DrKain/scrape-youtube/issues/57) some channels appear to have the subscriber count hidden.
 In this case the package will default to 0.

+## Handles

+Channel handles will be used if available.
+Some channels do not have handles, if this is the case the channel link will use the old ID, EG: `/channel/12345` vs `/@user`
+I recommend sticking to the ID as handles are unreliable.

 ## Quick Info